 Note: Currently, there are prototype utilities to generate the .fixtures.yml file for you.
 When these utilities are released, this documentation will be (thankfully) updated.

-6. Run the acceptance tests with and without FIPS mode enabled
+6. Run the acceptance tests with and without FIPS mode enabled bundle exec rake beaker:suites

 ''' bundle update